Elián Herrera (model)

-Elián Herrera is a Venezuelan model, beauty pageant titleholder and volleyball player.
+Nicelin Elián Herrera Vásquez (January 4, 1991) is a Venezuelan model, volleyball player and beauty pageant titleholder.
 She represented Aragua state at Miss Venezuela 2012.

+Pageantry

 On August 30, 2012, during the Miss Venezuela 2012 pageant, Elián finished as first runner-up and was crowned Miss Venezuela International 2012.
 She represented Venezuela in Miss International 2013 but failed to place in the semifinals yet she got the third place at the Miss Internet on line poll.